-Don’t be fooled – something good actually happened in 2018.
-With your help, Mend Our Mountains has raised more than £600,000 over the course of a year packed with spectacular events, magnificent individual efforts and big pledges of support.
+Don’t be fooled – something good actually happened in 2018 and 2019.
+With your help, Mend Our Mountains has raised more than £800,000 over the course of a year packed with spectacular events, magnificent individual efforts and big pledges of support.
 Here are seven of the highlights.

 Here’s a look back, in no particular order, at some of the highlights from our flagship campaign.
 Just to remind you of how it works, the appeal is coordinated by the BMC, funded by the BMC Access and Conservation Trust, and run in conjunction with a coalition of National Park authorities, outdoor enthusiast groups and charitable trusts.
 In Scotland the campaign is represented by Mountaineering Scotland.